Destinations Greece The Cyclades Santorini

 Three nights, three days

 Base in Imerovigli.
 Day 1: arrival, Skaros at sunset, Selene for dinner.
-Day 2: Akrotiri + wine day.
-Day 3: caldera boat trip + Oia farewell.
-Three nights is the floor; four if you want a beach day.
+Day 2: Akrotiri and a wine day.
+Day 3: the caldera boat trip, then an Oia farewell.
+Three nights is the floor; add a fourth for a beach day.

 11:30a.m.